The More You Ignore Me, the Closer I Get (The Vampire Diaries): Reviews

 "The More You Ignore Me, the Closer I Get" received mixed reviews.

 Stephanie Flasher from TV After Dark gave the episode a B− rating saying: "Despite the writers disregard of following the series mythology, "The More You Ignore Me, the Closer I Get" was a solid, but somewhat predictable episode with yet again another obstacle for Elena and Damon to overcome."

 Leigh Raines of TV Fanatic rated the episode with 4/5 saying that the potential reunion of Damon and Elena was a bit intense: "The way they spoke through the door, mirroring hand movements, Elena's trembling as she reached for the knob, a truly emotional Damon...the writers were looking to tug at viewers' heartstrings."

 Rebecca Jane Stokes from Den of Geek rated the episode with 2/5 saying that the writers tried to breathe life back to something that was never dead, referring to Damon and Elena's relationship.
 "Damon and Elena together are their own living, breathing, walking, talking (sort of) conflict.
 You never had to worry about getting bored with them as a couple because they are so fundamentally different as characters.
-Elena’s decision to try and avoid Damon and keep Alaric from helping her remember him is a weak ploy to try and make something already interesting even MORE interesting."
+Elena's decision to try to avoid Damon and keep Alaric from helping her remember him is a weak ploy to try to make something already interesting even MORE interesting."

 Jen of TV Overmind gave a good review to the episode saying that Jo was a surprise and "her actions have changed the course of the season in my mind."

 Caroline Preece from Den of Geek gave a mixed review to the episode stating that the storyline between Elena and Damon has been done to death by now but the rest of the episode kept up with the generally elevated quality of season six.
 "Damon and Elena's love story had hit a dead end and now the writers are desperately trying to dig a new road for them to go down."